Developer Tools: CLI, SDK, MCP Overview

 - id: Order ID (primary key)

-- customer_id: Customer ID (linked to customer table)
+- customer_id: Customer ID (foreign key to customers table)

 - order_date: Order date